solangeindaco/password-generator-h3/README.md

 ## Description

 I deployed this repository to learn about Javascript.
 The basic code for the website was provided by a Bootcamp course.
-I implemented an algoritm for generated a password according the user's chosen criteria
+I implemented an algoritm for generated a password according the user's chosen criteria.
+I used dialog to ask the user about his/her choices.
 I learn:
-    - how to struture an website using the following tags: header, nav,main, aside,footer.
+    - how to display a dialog with an optional message, "window.prompts".
+    - how to display a dialog with an optional message, and to wait until the user either confirms or cancels the dialog, "window.confirm".
-    - How to use semantic html tag to make the website more accessible.
+    - How to display a dialog with an optional message, and to wait until the user dismisses the dialog: "window.alert".
-    - How to style a website using a CSS file.
+    - How to use Math object to select randomly a number.

 ## Installation